The SSA22 HI Tomography Survey (SSA22-HIT). I. Data Set and Compiled Redshift Catalog: Introduction

 \section{Introduction}

 It is important to investigate how galaxies are formed through the assembly of gaseous matter.
-Inter-/circumgalactic medium (IGM/CGM) in the high-redshift Universe was probed using the H\,{\sc i} Ly$\alpha$ and metal absorption lines imprinted in the spectra of background QSOs (\citealt{Rauch+98,Peroux+03,Adelberger+03,Wolfe+05,Hennawi+06,Rudie+12,Rakic+12,Turner+14,Prochaska+14,Boksenberg+15,Crighton+15,Cai+16,Mukae+17}).
+Inter-/circumgalactic medium (IGM/CGM) in the high-redshift universe was probed using the H\,{\sc i} Ly$\alpha$ and metal absorption lines imprinted in the spectra of background QSOs (\citealt{Rauch+98,Adelberger+03,Peroux+03,Wolfe+05,Hennawi+06,Rakic+12,Rudie+12,Prochaska+14,Turner+14,Boksenberg+15,Crighton+15,Cai+16,Mukae+17}).
 In the past two decades, star-forming galaxies have also been used as background light sources \citep[e.g.][]{Adelberger+05,Rubin+10,Steidel+10,CookeOMeara15,Mawatari+16a,Lopez+18,Peroux+18}.
 While the absorption can be measured only along sight-lines of background light sources, the higher surface number density of star-forming galaxies than those of QSOs makes it possible to interpolate between the discrete sight-lines and to reconstruct the three-dimensional IGM large-scale structures.
-In the past several years, a novel approach to resolve H\,{\sc i} gas structures on Mpc scales using a Wiener-filtered tomographic method was introduced by the COSMOS Ly$\alpha$ Mapping and Tomography Observations project (CLAMATO; \citealt{KGLee+14b,KGLee+16,KGLee+18,Krolewski+18,Horowitz+21}).
-This ``IGM H\,{\sc i} tomography'' technique has been successfully applied in subsequent works \citep{Newman+20,Ravoux+20,Mukae+20a,Mukae+20b}.
+In the past several years, a novel approach to resolve H\,{\sc i} gas structures on megaparsec scales using a Wiener-filtered tomographic method was introduced by the COSMOS Ly$\alpha$ Mapping and Tomography Observations project (CLAMATO; \citealt{KGLee+14b,KGLee+16,KGLee+18,Krolewski+18,Horowitz+22}).
+This ``IGM H\,{\sc i} tomography'' technique has been successfully applied in subsequent works \citep{Mukae+20a,Mukae+20b,Newman+20,Ravoux+20}.

-The spatial resolutions of the H\,{\sc i} tomography in the celestial plane and along the line-of-sight (LOS) are determined by the surface number density of the background light sources and the spectral resolution of the observations, respectively.
-These are limited to a few comoving Mpc (cMpc), even with the deepest observations of $z = 2$--$3$ galaxies \citep{KGLee+18,Horowitz+21}.
+The spatial resolutions of the H\,{\sc i} tomography in the celestial plane and along the line of sight are determined by the surface number density of the background light sources and the spectral resolution of the observations, respectively.
+These are limited to a few comoving megaparsecs (cMpc), even with the deepest observations of $z = 2$--$3$ galaxies \citep{KGLee+18,Horowitz+22}.
 The current spatial resolution is suitable to probe IGM large-scale structures, often called the ``Cosmic Web'' (e.g., \citealt{Mo+10} and references therein).
-Future high-sensitivity instruments such as the Wide Field Optical Spectrograph (WFOS) on the Thirty Meter Telescope (TMT; \citealt{Pazder+06}) and MOSAIC on the European Extremely Large Telescope (ELT; \citealt{Hammer+14,Puech+18}) will enable finer resolution H\,{\sc i} tomography \citep{Pazder+06,Japelj+19} and mapping of metal absorption lines \citep{Thronson+09,Skidmore+15}.
+Future high-sensitivity instruments such as the Wide Field Optical Spectrograph (WFOS) on the Thirty Meter Telescope \citep{Pazder+06} and MOSAIC on the European Extremely Large Telescope \citep{Hammer+14,Puech+18} will enable finer-resolution H\,{\sc i} tomography \citep{Pazder+06,Japelj+19} and mapping of metal absorption lines \citep{Thronson+09,Skidmore+15}.